What is Dokha Tobacco?

 Rest of the world:

-Common sense tells us to check the legal age requirement to purchase or smoke all tobacco products.
+Common sense tells us to check locally the legal age requirement to purchase or smoke all tobacco products, including Dokha.

-Dokha, being a natural Arabic tender leaf tobacco, is naturally green in colour, so the resultant Dokha blends should always have the natural green to brown tobacco colouration.
-Unfortunately, some suppliers add colour to the Dokha they supply – We feel that apart from being totally unethical, why would you want to absorb dyes into your body when the natural colouration of the plant should be all that is required.
+Dokha Arabic tobacco, is naturally green in colour, so the resultant Dokha blends should always have the natural green to brown tobacco colouration.
+Unfortunately, some suppliers add colour and artificial flavourings to the Dokha they supply.
+Enjoy Dokha feel that apart from being totally unethical, why would you want to absorb dyes and artificial flavourings into your body when you can enjoy all of the natural colouration and flavour of the plant!

 Most tobacco plants grown in the UAE for the production of Dokha are finely chopped in a timely manner to preserve the strength and flavour of the tobacco.
 Some Dokha blends are chopped finer than others.
-The finer the cut, the smoother the smoke in your Midwakh pipe.
+The finer the cut, the smoother the smoke in your Medwakh (sometimes spelled Midwakh) pipe.
 Most high grade Dokha is finely chopped for this reason.
-Enjoy Dokha Mister or Maya are good examples or high grade medium Dokha blends.
+Enjoy Dokha Mister or Maya are good examples of high grade medium Dokha blends.
 On the other hand, Achilles or VOD have a rougher cut which are considered to be harsher on inhale because they are hotter blends.
+That doesn’t mean that they are any less high quality Dokha because we only sell top quality Dokha to begin with…

 How long does the Dokha buzz last?

-The buzz that you experience when smoking Dokha tobacco is caused by the nicotine in the leaf.
-Just as if you were to smoke a cigarette first thing in the morning, you would feel a slight rush.
-The Dokha buzz is the same thing just stronger, and depending on the blend you choose, it can be a lot stronger.
 If you are reading this and thinking about trying Dokha for the first time, regular Dokha smokers will tell you the best time to smoke Dokha to get the Dokha buzz to last longer is first thing in the morning – this is because your Nicotine tolerance is low after sleeping.
-The length of the Dokha buzz changes from person to person, but usually it will last between 10 – 30 seconds.
+How long the Dokha buzz lasts changes from person to person, but usually it will last between 10 – 30 seconds.
 If you smoke Dokha first thing in the morning, the Dokha buzz will last longer and be more intense.
-If you smoke Dokha later in the day after smoking often, the Dokha buzz will be shorter due to your tolerance.
-It is tradition when sampling Dokha for the first time, to have a sugar juice drink to have after you smoke Dokha – this juice helps keep you refreshed.
+If you smoke Dokha later in the day, or you smoke regularly throughout the day then your tolerance level also grows, and the ‘buzz’ will not be as intense as your first smoke of the day… so don’t go chasing the ‘buzz’!

 Does Dokha make you high?

-No. When you smoke Dokha tobacco, you do not get high.
-This is a tobacco that originates from the Middle East so may seem unusual or even a little strange, but it is still just tobacco.
-Because this is just a tobacco, I unfortunately, can confirm you will not have a mind bending trip through your third eye and travel to meet yourself in a parallel universe.
+Absolutely No. Because this is just a tobacco – nothing added and nothing taken away, when you smoke Dokha tobacco, you do not get high.
+We can confirm you will not have a mind bending trip through your third eye and travel to meet yourself in a parallel universe.

 Does Dokha leave a smell?

-There is no residual smell left behind when you smoke Dokha.
-Unlike most western tobacco products, no tobacco smell clings to your hair or clothing .
-The smell of Dokha tobacco is generally inoffensive to non smokers.
-Also, no smell lingers on your breath either.
+There is no residual smell when you smoke Dokha.
+Unlike most Western tobacco products, the smell of Dokha does NOT cling to your hair or clothing, and does not linger on your breath either which makes it generally inoffensive to non smokers…

-Blends are typically classified into light Dokha, medium Dokha, or hot Dokha.
+Blends are typically classified into Light (Blue) Dokha, Medium (Gold) Dokha, or Hot (Red) Dokha.

 Choosing the right Dokha blend for you is always fun.
 There’s plenty of variables to think about, different cuts, strengths and flavours.

 Cold or Blue – Light and smooth on the throat.
-Great for those new to Dokha tobacco.
-A good blend to start with is either YR Cold or Shahi.
+Great for those new to smoking Dokha tobacco.
+Good blends to start with are either ED Blue, Scorpion Blue, YR Cold or Shahi.

 Warm or Gold – Rich, full flavour with a great rush ‘buzz’ while still smooth on the throat.
 The flagship blends of most suppliers fall into this category.
-ED Gold and Mister are firm favourites with Enjoy Dokha customers.
+ED Gold, Mister and Ameeri are firm favourites with Enjoy Dokha customers.

-Hot or Red – For the seasoned smoker, these blends are usually harsher on the throat but often gives the biggest “buzz”.
-Our most popular hot blend is Achilles, but make sure to sit down for your first hit – this is not for the fainthearted!
+Hot or Red – For the seasoned smoker, these blends are usually harsher on the throat but often give the biggest ‘buzz’.
+Our most popular hot blends are ED Red, Achilles and Scorpion Red, but make sure to sit down for your first hit – these blends are not for the fainthearted!

 We’re passionate about bringing quality tobacco products to your doorstep!

-Our customers are comforted to know that the Dokha tobaccos we provide are pure and natural – the leaves being harvested off organic crops, irrigated with only fresh water.
-Our Dokha tobaccos are free of chemical additives found in most other smoking products.
+Our customers are comforted to know that the Dokha tobaccos we provide are pure and natural – the leaves being harvested off organic crops, irrigated with only fresh water and hot desert sunshine.
+Our Dokha tobaccos are free of all chemical additives, often found in other smoking products.

-So we don’t mislead you, we are inclined to mention here that Enjoy Dokha Ltd does not advocate that the smoking of any tobacco product is advisable for your health – it’s still tobacco… however, if you use a double filter on the end of your Midwakh (Medwakh) that would be a better option.
+So we don’t mislead you, we are inclined to mention here that Enjoy Dokha Ltd does not advocate that the smoking of any tobacco product is advisable for your health – it’s still tobacco… however, if you choose to smoke and use a double filter on the end of your Midwakh (Medwakh) then smoking Dokha, as opposed to a cigarette would be a better option.